Willis Gibson: Background

 Gibson began to play classic NES Tetris in 2021 when he was 11 years old after watching content relating to it on YouTube.
 Before Tetris, Gibson had shown an interest in gaming from around 5 years old, playing other video games like Geometry Dash, Minecraft, and Rocket League.
 After showing greater interest towards Tetris, however, his mother acquired a RetroN console from a pawnbroker and a CRT display her workplace had discarded for Gibson to play on.
 Playing the game started out as "mainly a hobby", according to Gibson in a 2023 interview, but later grew into competitive play online and against others.
 He eventually began to livestream under the gaming name "Blue Scuti", referring to the star UY Scuti.

-Willis Gibson with Eve Commandeur ("Sidnev") at the 2023 Classic Tetris World Championship semifinals.
+Gibson at age 13, with opponent Eve Commandeur ("Sidnev") at the 2023 Classic Tetris World Championship semifinals.

 Before his game crash achievement, Gibson competed in several tournaments: most notably the Classic Tetris World Championship (CTWC) in October 2023, in which he placed third and won a cash prize of US$1,500.
 At 13 years old, Gibson was also one of the event's youngest competitors.
 The first major event Gibson won came later on December 2, 2023, at the 2023 CTWC Kansas City Regionals, where he additionally received a championship apron.